 RDRP resources can be developed through any Demand Response Provider, and once registered and approved, can be scheduled with the ISO through a scheduling coordinator, independent of the load's load-serving entity; thus the Demand Response Provider and the load-serving entity can be separate and distinct entities.
-So in addition to integrating retail emergency response programs, the RDRP is designed to enable the integration of a Demand Response Provider's large-single or aggregated demand response resources that may be configured to offer energy economically in the day-ahead market and, as a minimum requirement, can respond to a reliability event for the delivery of "reliability energy" in real-time.
-It is expected dispatch of RDRP resources will be infrequent and with limited notice under certain and stressed system conditions as specified in ISO Emergency Operating Procedures.
+So in addition to integrating retail emergency response programs, the RDRP is designed to enable the integration of a Demand Response Provider's large-single or aggregated demand response resources that may be configured to offer energy economically in the day-ahead market, using the proxy demand resource functionality and, as a minimum requirement, can respond to a reliability event for the delivery of "reliability energy" in real-time under the terms and conditions of the reliability demand response product.
+Enabling RDRP resources to participate in the day-ahead market allows the ISO to capture additional value from resources that have the ability to respond economically in the day-ahead timeframe yet can curtail additional load in the real-time when required under a system or local emergency.
+This feature enables the full available capacity of RDRP resources to participate in the ISO market.